 Regarding specific factors investigated in this study, the findings suggest that high total scores on both the C-ReSQue and A-ReSQue questionnaires are significantly associated with meeting caseness for depression and anxiety, even after demographic variables are accounted for.
-Specifically, the results show that those scoring above the cut-off on the either of C-ReSQue or A-ReSQue scales are three times more likely to score above the cut-off on the PHQ-9, and more than twice as likely to score above the cut-off on the GAD-7.
-This finding lends support to the first hypothesis of the current study and aligns with previous research that underscores the role of religious beliefs in shaping mental health outcomes (Francis et al., 2019; McConnell et al., 2006; Rosmarin & Koenig, 2020).
+Specifically, the results show that those scoring above the cut-off on the either of C-ReSQue or A-ReSQue scales are three times more likely to score above the cut-off on the PHQ-9, and more than twice as likely to score above the cut-off on the first hypothesis of the current study and aligns with previous research that underscores the role of religious beliefs in shaping mental health outcomes (Francis et al., 2019; McConnell et al., 2006; Rosmarin & Koenig, 2020).